Autoscaler/autoscaler/docs/pages/en-us/Architecture.md

 ### The ServiceScaler component

-The following classes and interfaces are relevant to the `ServiceSource` component:
+The following classes and interfaces are relevant to the `ServiceSscaler` component:

 * ServiceScaler: abstract class that acts as a base implementation
 * ServiceScalerProvider: interface for acquiring a ServiceScaler